ICE9-Robotics/ice9_ugi_basestation/README.md

 [<img src="doc/launcher_ui.png"/>](doc/launcher_ui.png)

 ### Unitree latency
-The latency between the basestation PC and the robot measured up to 1000 ms. Above 1000 ms or no connection can be both displayed as "> 1000 ms".
+It shows the latency between the basestation PC and the robot measured up to 1000 ms. Above 1000 ms latency or no connection can be both displayed as "> 1000 ms".

 ### Mapviz panel
 - **Launch:** launch the Mapviz interface.